Online Bandit Learning with Offline Preference Data for Improved RLHF: Introduction

-We adopt a finite-armed linear bandit model, with arms corresponding to different generated outputs, with indicated rater preferences available offline before starting the online phase when absolute reward scores from a user become available.
-To efficiently learn the optimal arm selection strategy, we propose \texttt{warmPref-PS}, a posterior sampling-based Bayesian algorithm that naturally incorporates offline preference data and minimizes Bayesian regret, which is known to lead to tight theoretical guarantees and superior empirical performance.
-Our approach builds on the classical and recent literature on contextual and stochastic bandits, warm-starting with offline data, and dueling bandits.
+To formalize the practical relevance, we adopt a finite-armed linear bandit model, with arms corresponding to different generated model outputs, with indicated rater preferences available offline before starting the online phase when absolute reward scores from a user become available.
+To efficiently learn the optimal arm selection strategy, we propose $\mathsf{warmPref-PS}$, a posterior sampling-based Bayesian algorithm that naturally incorporates offline preference data and online reward feedback, and minimizes Bayesian regret.

-While posterior sampling algorithms have a natural structure (which is appealing), how to effectively incorporate offline preference data into such algorithms is far from obvious.
-We establish a sample complexity bound on the offline dataset set size for it to be `informative' about the optimal action.
-We then provide an upper bound on the Bayesian regret for our algorithm, and as a special case show that as the dataset size goes to infinity, the algorithm has constant regret, i.e., it learns the optimal action after a finite number of samples.
-We then propose the \texttt{Bootstrapped warmPref-PS} algorithm which allows for computationally tractable approximation of the posterior update step in the \texttt{warmPref-PS} algorithm.
-We finally present extensive experimental results on the robust empirical performance of the \texttt{Bootstrapped warmPref-PS} algorithm including on mispecification of the form of the expert's policy that generated the offline preference data, as well as other parameters.